 You may like to ask the village manager about an opportunity to talk with members of the resident committee about living in this village.
-Part 18 - Accreditation 18.1 Is the village voluntarily accredited through an industrybased accreditation scheme? ☑ No, village is not accredited☐ Yes, village is voluntarily accredited through: accreditation schemes are industry-based schemes.
-The Retirement of establish an accreditation scheme or standards for retirement villages.
+Part 18 - Accreditation 18.1 Is the village voluntarily accredited through an industry- based accreditation scheme?
+No, village is not accredited Yes, village is voluntarily accredited through: Note: Retirement village accreditation schemes are industry-based schemes.
+The Retirement Villages Act 1999 does not establish an accreditation scheme or standards for retirement villages.
 Part 19 - Waiting list 19.1 Does the village maintain a waiting list for entry?
-If yes, ⊠ Yes □ No what is the fee to join the waiting list?
-No fee ■ No fee No Access to documents The following operational documents are held by the retirement village scheme operator and a prospective resident or resident may make a written request to the operator to inspect or take a copy of these documents free of charge.
-The operator must comply with the request by the date stated by the prospective resident or resident (which must be at east seven days after the request is given). ⊠ Certificate of registration for the retirement village scheme r current title search for the retirement village land ✓ Village site plan✓ Plans showing the location floor plan or dimensions of accommodation units in the village • Plans showing the location, floor plan or dimensions of accommodation units in the village Plans of any units or facilities under construction anning approvals for any further development of the village The annual financial statements and report presented to the previous annual meeting of the retirement village Statements of the balance of the capital replacement fund or maintenance reserve fund or Income and expen Income and expenditure for general services at the end of the previous three financial years of the retirement village Statements of the balance of any Body Corporate administrative fund or sinking fund at the end of the previous three years of the retirement village • Examples of contracts that residents may have to enter into • Village dispute resolution process • • Village by-laws Village insurance policies and certificates of currency ⊠ A current public inf An example request form containing all the necessary information you must include in your
+If yes, what is the fee to ⊠ Yes □ No join the waiting list? ⊠ No fee Access to documents The following operational documents are held by the retirement village scheme operator and a prospective resident or resident may make a written request to the operator to inspect or take a copy of these documents free of charge.
+The operator must comply with the request by the date stated by the prospective resident or resident (which must be at least seven days after the request is given). ☑ Certificate of registration for the retirement village scheme □ Certificate of title or current title search for the retirement village land ☑ Village site plan ☑ Plans showing the location, floor plan or dimensions of accommodation units in the village Plans of any units or facilities under construction Development or planning approvals for any further development of the village The annual financial statements and report presented to the previous annual meeting of the retirement village Statements of the balance of the capital replacement fund or maintenance reserve fund or Income and expenditure for general services at the end of the previous three financial years of the retirement village Statements of the balance of any Body Corporate administrative fund or sinking fund at the end of the previous three years of the retirement village Examples of contracts that residents may have to enter into Village dispute resolution process Village by-laws Village insurance policies and certificates of currency A current public information document (PID) continued in effect under section 2371 of the Act (this applies to existing residence contracts) An example request form containing all the necessary information you must include in your request is available on the Department of Housing and Public Works website.